Lust for Life (1956 film): Production

 The film was based on the 1934 novel by Irving Stone and adapted by Norman Corwin.
 Vincente Minnelli directed the film, while John Houseman produced it.
 They worked with Douglas on the 1952 melodrama The Bad and the Beautiful, for which he was nominated for an Academy Award for Best Actor.
 In 1954, Douglas secured the filming rights to Van Gogh's biography and intended to star and produce it through his own film production company, Bryna Productions, with Jean Negulesco directing and financial distribution backing from United Artists.

+Vincente Minnelli was finally chosen as director.
+The late screenwriter Norman Corwin recalled working with Minnelli: "There are directors who would have taken over.
+Minnelli was respectful of the script.
+He approached it almost as a writer would to get the essence, and be true to the material, true to history, true to the letters [Van Gogh had written his brother, Theo], true to what I had written."

 Principal photography started in August and ended in December 1955 and it was shot on location in France, Belgium and the Netherlands.
 Two hundred enlarged colour photos were used representing Vincent’s completed canvases; these were in addition to copies that were executed by an American art teacher, Robert Parker.
 To prepare for his role as the troubled painter, Douglas practiced painting crows so that he could reasonably imitate van Gogh at work.
 According to his wife Anne, Douglas would return home from work still in character.
 When asked if he would do such a thing again, Douglas responded that he would not.